Ego is easily bruised. Confidence is not.

 Founder & CEO

-Ann is a second generation transgender activist, actress, and soon to be talent agent and casting director.
+Ann is a second generation transgender activist, actress, talent manager, and producer.

 Ann is a founding member of the Trans Chorus of Los Angeles, and sings bass.

-Ann works as a waterjet machinist and her work can be seen all over theme parks in LA and Orange counties in southern CA, as well as in other public and private facilities.
+Ann worked for years as a waterjet machinist and her work can be seen all over theme parks in LA and Orange counties in southern CA, as well as in other public and private facilities.

 Ann has a patent for a water treatment system issued under her male name.
 See U.S. Patent number 9,011,204.